PHIL: John, it’s good to be here with you today. Let me start by asking you this question. How did this invitation to the White House come about?

-JOHN: No. Most of them just talked about issues of integrity and character.
-They all talked about that.
+JOHN: No. Most of them were – they just talked about the issues of integrity and character; they all talked about that.
 And they talked about the President’s selflessness.
-There is one question that he asks when somebody comes into his office with some kind of proposal to solve a problem, a dilemma of some sort.
+There’s one question that he asks when somebody comes into his office with some kind of proposal to solve a problem, a dilemma of some sort.
 His question’s always this: what is the right answer?

-PHIL: That’s exactly what many people believe.
+PHIL: That’s exactly what many people believe, right?

 JOHN: Yeah.
 What is the right answer?
 What is the right thing to do?